With Ireland being surrounded with large coastlines and speckled with bays and docks it is only fitting that Fish is a large part of Irish cooking.

 - 1/3 cup of rolled oats ( I also use Irish porridge oats as rolled oats can be difficult to find sometimes)

 How to make Irish Fish Cakes

 2. Whilst you are letting the potatoes cook, begin on your fish.
-Place your fillets in a medium sized frying pan covering with water and bringing to a boil over a medium heat.
+Place your fillets in a medium-sized frying pan covering with water and bringing to a boil over medium heat.
 Once boiling, bring the heat right down and allow the fish to simmer in the water until fully cooked.
 It is wise to drain the fish now and set aside for the time being.

 3. Returning to the potatoes, drain them of all water and mash them.
 Once this has been carried out take the fish fillets and add them to the pot.
 Stirring in the ketchup, parsley, lemon juice and just enough of the eggs to bind the mixture.
 Mix all the ingredients well so that the mixture is thoroughly integrated.